PAT and onboarding wizard error codes

 Trigger: The backend could not connect to the Azure DevOps REST API to validate your PAT or fetch the PR.
 Either ADO is having an incident or there is a network problem between our backend and Azure DevOps.

 Fix: Check the Azure DevOps service status page for incidents.
 If ADO is healthy, retry in a minute or two.
-If retries keep failing for more than 15 minutes, contact support — that combination usually means the problem is on our side.
+If retries keep failing for more than 15 minutes, open a support request — that combination usually means the problem is on our side.

 How to prevent these errors

-• Create the PAT with all four scopes the first time.
+- Create the PAT with all three scopes the first time.
 Use the Required PAT scopes reference and check every box before generating.

-• Paste the URL from the browser address bar.
-Copying from a chat link, email forward, or paste-buffer manager is where most invalid_pr_url errors come from.
+- Paste the URL from the browser address bar.
+Copying from a chat link, email forward, or paste-buffer manager is where most

-• Pick a stable PR for first-run validation.
-A PR that is actively being merged may close mid-wizard and trip pr_closed.
+invalid_pr_urlerrors come from. - Pick a stable PR for first-run validation.
+A PR that is actively being merged may close mid-wizard and trip